-For more detailed information on the folio at Higher, Intermediate 2 and Intermediate 1, click on the links below.
+For more detailed information on the folio at Higher click on the link below.

 Candidates must sign a declaration that the writing pieces are their own work.